MWRonanD/Open-Annuaire/README.md

 ## Installation

-- Clone the project `git clone git@github.com:MWAlexisL/Open-Annuaire.git`
+- Clone the project `git https://github.com/MWRonanD/Open-Annuaire.git`
 - Go to the new directory `cd Open-Annuaire/`
 - Install the packages `npm install`